chuanqisun/htmaa-2025/src/posts/week-12/index.md

 });
 ```

-Operator reads TRRS address and sends to browser via BLE:
+The Operator reads the TRRS address and sends it to the browser via BLE:

 ```cpp
 #include <BLEDevice.h>